How to Get Business Loan in Central Bank of India - Upto 50 Lakhs @Low Interest Rate

 The maximum loan amount is Rs.
 100 Lakhs with a margin rate of 20% (The margin rate refers to the amount that the borrower has contributed to the overall amount required in the business.)

-Interest rate will be 9.70%
+The interest rate will be 9.70%

 The loan tenure will be 7 years which will include a moratorium period of 6 months to 1-year

-Rate of Interest for the Cent Kalyani Scheme:
+Rate of Interest for the Cent Kalyani Scheme

 Following is a breakdown of the Interest Rate for the Cent Kalyani Scheme: